 The Chiang Mai Documentary Arts Festival is one of the major projects of Documentary Arts Asia.
 It is bi-annual photography and film festival designed to serve the growing number of people interested in documentary photography and film in Thailand and Asia.

 The first Chiang Mai Documentary Arts Festival ran between the 24th and 26th February 2012 and featured exhibitions by Paula Bronstein, Ami Vitale, Veejay Villafranca, Greg Constantine, Suthep Kritsanavarin, Sitthixay Ditthavong and National Geographic All Roads as well as three days of workshops and portfolio reviews, and three nights of film screenings and events.
-You can view a set of images from CDAF’12, or go to the link at the bottom of the CDAF page to find out more.
+You can view a set of images from CDAF’12 to see more.